ledbettj/systemd-journal/README.md

 ## Issues?

-This gem has been tested primarily on MRI and Arch Linux running systemd version 208-218.
+This gem has been tested primarily on MRI and Arch Linux running systemd version 208 and up.
 Please let me know if you have issues with other versions or distributions.

 The gem will run under JRuby, although some features which rely on native file